common-commons/file/README.md

 ## Bugs and Issues

-If you discover any bugs within the library or disscover any issues, please log an [issue] or send an email to either [Madi] or [Chris], and we will check it out.
+If you discover any bugs or issues with the library, please log an [issue] or send an email to either [Madi] or [Chris], and we will check it out.

 License
 ----